Language model developers should report train-test overlap: Results

 \subsection{Scores}

 Here we document the \trainTestOverlap practices of \nTotal with published results on public test sets.
 Of these, \nGood have published sufficient data for the community to contextualize \trainTestOverlap: \nOpen models have released training data under open-source licenses, which researchers can inspect for \trainTestOverlap and \nPublished have published their methodology and statistics for \trainTestOverlap.
-For developers that do not openly release their training data, we provide additional explanation below as to why their transparency regarding train-test overlap is meaningful; for quantification of the degree of train-test overlap for each of these developers, see their associated technical reports.
+For model developers that do not openly release their training data, see Appendix~\ref{sec:scoring_details} for additional explanation below as to why their transparency regarding train-test overlap is meaningful.

-\paragraph{OpenAI} reports its train-test overlap analysis in the GPT-4 Technical Report \citep{openai2024gpt4technicalreport}.
-OpenAI reports results for GPT-4 on 8 public test sets and shared train-test overlap analysis for 6 of these test sets. \citet{openai2024gpt4technicalreport} states \textit{``We measure cross-contamination between our evaluation dataset and the pre-training data using substring match.
-Both evaluation and training data are processed by removing all spaces and symbols, keeping only characters (including numbers).
-For each evaluation example, we randomly select three substrings of 50 characters (or use the entire example if it’s less than 50 characters).
-A match is identified if any of the three sampled evaluation substrings is a substring of the processed training example.
-This yields a list of contaminated examples.
-We discard these and rerun to get uncontaminated scores.''}